 - Time away from the bedside may be beneficial and restorative for both patient and their visitors (family/friends).
 Staff has the authority to set limits on the number of visitors in the room at a given time based on the patients condition and to maintain an environment of care.
 ICU patients should be limited to only 2 visitors at a time.

-- If you are feeling ill or have any contagious diseases, please reschedule your visit until you are feeling better.
+- If you are feeling ill, have any contagious diseases, or are experiencing diarrhea, a cold, or the flu, please reschedule your visit until you are feeling better.

-- When you arrive, check in at the nurse’s station before heading to your friend’s or family member’s room.
+- When you arrive to visit, please check-in at the nurse’s station before heading to your friend’s or family member’s room.
 This will help respect patient privacy and make sure the time is appropriate for your visit.

 - Hand hygiene is important, please use hand sanitizer before entering a patient's room and upon leaving.

-At Watertown Regional Medical Center, we do not have set visiting hours.
+With the exception of the Senior Behavioral Health Unit, Watertown Regional Medical Center does not have set visiting hours, unless specifically ordered by the attending physician.
 We do this so that patients and their families and friends are able to see each other on a schedule that fits their needs.
 We ask that all visitors keep in mind that quiet and rest are two very important parts of the healing process.
 If possible, please limit the number of visits between 9:00 pm and 8:00 am.
-These are key times that we are working to provide a quite and restful environment for all of our patients.
-If you are visiting after 8:00 pm, please enter through the Emergency Department entrance.
+These are key times that we are working to provide a quiet and restful environment for all of our patients.
+If you are visiting after 8:00 pm, please enter through the Emergency Department entrance and check-in with security.
+At 8PM nightly, visitors are asked to register with security staff if they plan to remain in the hospital after this time.
 The main hospital entrance locks at 8:00 pm.
 Visiting hours are subject to change and may vary depending on department.